 BECOME A CONTRACT PROVIDER

-Mental health providers are professionals who diagnose mental health conditions and provide treatment services.
-At MCCMH, we contract with various different organizations to support the needs of our community members within Macomb County.
+Mental health providers are trained professionals who diagnose mental health issues and offer treatment services.
+At MCCMH, we work with different organizations to help meet the needs of people in Macomb County.

-To become a contracted provider, organizations must adhere to Michigan’s Mental Health Code, Medicaid Manual and MCO Policy requirements to qualify as a provider.
-These documents include information regarding proper accreditation of staff and the organization, quality measures and standards, service provisions under Medicaid, Health Michigan and MI Health Link funding.
+To become a contracted provider, organizations must comply with Michigan’s Mental Health Code, the Medicaid Manual, and the policies of Managed Care Organizations (MCOs) to qualify.
+These documents outline the necessary accreditation for both staff and the organization, as well as the quality measures and standards required.
+They also detail the services covered under Medicaid, Health Michigan, and MI Health Link funding.

 Applying to Become a Provider

-To become a contracted provider with MCCMH, organizations must be credentialed with MCCMH as well as utilize the competitive bid process via Request for Proposal (RFP) submission which includes an application, bidding process, procurement review and Board approval.
-For more details on the application process, please review the MCCMH Procurement Policy 3-020
+To become a contracted provider with MCCMH, organizations must first be credentialed by MCCMH.
+Additionally, they must participate in the competitive bidding process by submitting a Request for Proposal (RFP).
+This process includes completing an application, going through the bidding process, undergoing a procurement review, and obtaining Board approval.
+For more information on the application process, please refer to the MCCMH Procurement Policy 3-020

 Give Us A Call For More Information